USAJOBS/help-center/faq/application/not-considered.md

 tags: [qualifications]
 ---

-The hiring agency determines whether a job seeker meets the minimum qualifications.
-As a result, you will need to contact the agency that posted the job opportunity announcement to inquire about the status of your application.
+The hiring agency determines whether or not a job seeker meets the minimum qualifications.
+You need to contact the agency that posted the job opportunity announcement to inquire about the status of your application.

-To locate the agency contact information, go to "My Account" and view the job summary in your application history.
-To contact the agency, click the "Agency Contact Info" link in the job announcement.
+You can find the agency contact information at the bottom of the job announcement.

+1. Sign into your account by clicking the **Sign In** icon at the top right of any page.
+2. Go to your **Applications** and find the job you want to inquire about.
+3. Click the **+** icon or job title to see all job details.
+4. Click the **Full job announcement** link.
+5. Scroll to the bottom of the job announcement and use the contact phone number or email listed

 You may also contact the human resources office of the hiring agency for additional assistance.